-STRATEGIC PLAN 2019 - 2024
+STRATEGIC PLAN

+2022 - 2027

 TABLE OF CONTENTS

 Executive Summary

 Vision

 Mission

 Core Values

 Guiding Principles

 Definition of Wildlife Conservation and Wildlife Rehabilitation

 Code of Ethics

 AIWC History

 Governance and Human Resources

 Organizational Structure

 Analysis and Trends

 Current Operations

 Challenges

 Opportunities

 Risk Assessment

 Emergent Trends

 Strategic Directives and Objectives

 Infrastructure

 Human Resources

 Public Awareness

 Funding

 Key Performance Indicators

 Plan Review and Renewal

 Executive Summary

-The Alberta Institute for Wildlife Conservation (AIWC) has created this Strategic Plan of 2019 to guide our operations by determining the goals of the organization, and how we will prioritize our resources.
-This document will provide guidance to AIWC, its Board of Directors, management, employees and volunteers in pursuit of its vision and mission.
+The Alberta Institute for Wildlife Conservation (AIWC) has created this Strategic Plan of 2022 to guide our operations by determining the goals of the organization, and how we will prioritize our resources.
+This document will provide guidance to AIWC, its Board of Directors, management, employees, and volunteers in pursuit of its vision and mission.

 AIWC has been operating in wildlife conservation and rehabilitation since 1993.
-The organization is a non-profit, Alberta Veterinary Medical Association accredited animal hospital with limited resources, that has experienced a great amount of growth over its 26-year history.
+The organization is a non-profit, Alberta Veterinary Medical Association accredited animal hospital with limited resources, that has experienced a great amount of growth over its 29-year history.
 Its operations are managed by an Executive Director, with oversight by its Board of Directors.
 Both in governance and in operations, AIWC strives to be ethical, accountable, and compassionate.
-AIWC is a steward of Alberta's wildlife, and intends to make a positive impact on wildlife conservation, rehabilitation and our co-existence with wildlife.
+AIWC is a steward of Alberta's wildlife and intends to make a positive impact on wildlife conservation, rehabilitation, and our co-existence with wildlife.

 This document targets four main objectives of AIWC:

+A focus on fundraising efforts to ensure continued financial viability of the organization;

-Improve infrastructure at the AIWC facility;
+Improve infrastructure of the AIWC facility;

 Properly manage human resources of AIWC to ensure retention of knowledge and foster internal harmony;

-Increase public awareness of AIWC and proper wildlife conservation and rehabilitation;
+Increase public awareness of AIWC and proper wildlife conservation and rehabilitation.

-Focus on fundraising efforts to ensure continued financial viability of the organization.

-With a renewed focus on these four objectives, AIWC will experience success in the rescue, rehabilitation and release of injured and orphaned wildlife; and expand our reach in the community through education on wildlife.
+With a focus on these four objectives, AIWC will experience success in the rescue, rehabilitation, and release of injured and orphaned wildlife; and expand our reach in the community through education on wildlife.

 Vision

 Preserving the legacy of wildlife.